Yeppoon War Memorial: Heritage listing

 Yeppoon War Memorial was listed on the Queensland Heritage Register on 23 July 1999 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

 War Memorials are important in demonstrating the pattern of Queensland's history as they are representative of a recurrent theme that involved most communities throughout the state.
-They provide evidence of an era of widespread Australian patriotism and nationalism, particularly during and following the First World War.
-They manifest a unique documentary record and are demonstrative of popular taste in the post war periods.
+They provide evidence of an era of widespread Australian patriotism and nationalism, particularly during and following World War I. They manifest a unique documentary record and are demonstrative of popular taste in the post war periods.

 The place demonstrates rare, uncommon or endangered aspects of Queensland's cultural heritage.

 Avenues of trees were uncommon in Queensland, a form of memorial favoured by the southern states and in particular rural Victoria.

 The place is important in demonstrating the principal characteristics of a particular class of cultural places.

 The memorial at Yeppoon demonstrates the principal characteristics of a commemorative form erected as an enduring record of this community's contribution to events of national significance.
 In Yeppoon, this is achieved through a combination of avenues of trees, the renaming of Anzac Parade, plaques to individuals sacrificed in war and a symbolic monument dedicated to all who enlisted in the Australian armed forces.

 The place is important because of its aesthetic significance.

 The Yeppoon War Memorials are an important aesthetic element in the townscape.

 The place has a strong or special association with a particular community or cultural group for social, cultural or spiritual reasons.

 The range and extent of memorial selected by this small community demonstrates the enormous impact that war had and the importance of the commemorative process.

 The mature hoop pines on Anzac Parade and Normanby Streets have landmark qualities for the township of Yeppoon.